surfinzap/typopo/README.md

 ## Feedback
 Iʼd love to hear:
 * how do you use or plan to use Typopo
-* whatʼs missing
+* what you are missing
-* when you expect Typopo is not fixing typos as it should; in such cases following example would help e the most:
+* when you expect Typopo is not fixing typos as it should; in such cases following example would help the most:
 	* your input: [provide your text example here]
 	* expected output: [show how you want your example to be corrected]